undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - [Mouse Plugin](https://github.com/NighthawkSLO/Mouse.dll) by [NightHawkSLO](https://github.com/NighthawkSLO).
 - Segoe Fluent Icons font.

-Requirements:
+### Requirements:
 - Tested in Rainmeter v4.5, not sure if it will run in older versions.

-How to use:
+### How to use:
 - Middle-click the "Click here to set the username, then refresh the skin." text to set the last.fm username.
 - Middle-click the first track image or title to change the number of displayed tracks and background color/transparency.
-- Click the username to go to the profile page.
+- Click the username to go open the profile page in browser.
 - Click the track title or album cover to go to the track page.
-- Click on artist name or album name to go to the artist or album page respectively.
+- Click the artist name or album name to go to the artist or album page respectively.

-Version history:
+### Version history:

 1.07 / May 23, 2023
 - Reworked the skin, now it has only one variant with a config skin where you can choose how many tracks to show and the background cover.
 See "how to use" for more information.
 Older versions with multiple variants are still available in Releases but I don't plan to update them further.